 Electric smokers are also very insulated.
 In most cases you don't even have to wrap because there is so much humidity within the smoke chamber which helps prevent the brisket from stalling.

 The same could be said for gas smokers:

 The only time I've ever flipped my brisket mid-cook was with my pellet smoker.

 Pellet smokers work primarily based on convection heat (like your oven).
 However, there is also radiant heat from the bottom as that's where the heat source is (the firepot).

-You can then flip the brisket so that the fat cap can function as a heat insulator and so that the fat can start to render.
+Once the bark is set, you want the brisket fat side down; This way the cap acts as a heat shield and so that it can start to render.

 In my opinion, on other smokers, flipping isn't necessary.
 Granted, I'm also apt to be as lazy as possible.

 This is a quick cheat sheet for folks to reference.
 It simply lists the different types of smokers and if the brisket fat cap should be up or down.

 Note: This table isn't all encompassing.
 I did my best to list the most common types of smokers and cookers used.

 |Type of Smoker||Fat Cap Up or Down or Flipped|